esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 ## ESMX Data Run Configuration

 Each ESMX Data instance is configured under its component label section in `esmxRun.yaml`.
-It supports the standard NUOPC Model/Mediator attributes

-- Verbosity
-- Profiling
-- Diagnostic

-with the lower 16 bits of each variable reserved for standard [NUOPC Metadata](https://earthsystemmodeling.org/docs/nightly/develop/NUOPC_refdoc/node3.html#SECTION00033000000000000000) compliance.

-Bit 17 of the `Diagnostic` attribute controls custom output to NetCDF.
-When set, data of the import fields are written to file at the beginning and data of export fields are written to file at the end of each Advance step.

-The following shows an `ESMX_Data` instance named `DAT`, with `Verbosity` and `Dignostic` attributes set.
+All the standard [ESMX Component Label Options](../../README.md#component-label-options) are supported, with `model` set to `ESMX_Data`.
+The following example defines an `ESMX_Data` component called `DAT`, where the `Verbosity` attribute is set to `high` for increased level of NUOPC level information written to the ESMF Log file during execution.

 ```
 DAT:
   model:        ESMX_Data
   attributes:
     Verbosity:  high
-    Diagnostic: 131072  # bit-17 (writes netcdf field output)
 ```

-In addition to the standard NUOPC component attributes listed above, `ESMX_Data` implements the following custom configuration keys.
+In addition, `ESMX_Data` implements the following custom configuration keys.

 ### `timeKeeping`